Chart Color Schemes

 Peakhurst was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Peakhurst's population has a high level of cultural diversity, with 33.5% born overseas and 41.4% speaking a language other than English at home.
-Christianity is the predominant religion in Peakhurst, comprising 62.5%, compared to 49.2% across Greater Sydney.
-The top three ancestry groups are Australian (17.7%), English (16.3%), and Other (13.4%).
+Peakhurst has a high level of cultural diversity, with 33.5% of its population born overseas and 41.4% speaking a language other than English at home.
+Christianity is the predominant religion in Peakhurst, accounting for 62.5% of people, compared to 49.2% across Greater Sydney.
+The top three ancestry groups in Peakhurst are Australian (17.7%), English (16.3%), and Other (13.4%).

 Frequently Asked Questions - Diversity